-Figure 98: Keyfactor Command Service
+Figure 97: Keyfactor Command Service

-If you have configured a synchronization schedule for your CA (see Configure CA Certificate Synchronization on page 136), the CA(s) will begin to synchronize when the first scheduled scan time is reached.
+If you have configured a synchronization schedule for your CA (see Configure CA Certificate Synchronization on page 137), the CA(s) will begin to synchronize when the first scheduled scan time is reached.
 Scans scheduled at intervals match to clock times, so a scan set at an interval of 15 minutes will run at 6:00, 6:15, 6:30, 6:45, etc. You can check the Keyfactor Command timer service log file on the Keyfactor Command Services server to confirm that synchronization is operating as expected.
 You can also use the Certificate Search feature in the Keyfactor Command Management Portal to confirm the certificates are appearing in the Keyfactor Command database.
 The database synchronization begins with the oldest certificates in the CA database, which may be expired or revoked.
-Be sure to toggle the Include Revoked and Include Expired options, see Include Expired and Revoked Certificates in Certificate Search Page in the Keyfactor Command Reference Guide for information on using the search.
+Be sure to toggle the Include Revoked and Include Expired options, see Include Expired and Revoked Certificates in Certificate Search on the next page, when checking to see if synchronization is working.
+See Certificate Search Page in the Keyfactor Command Reference Guide for information on using the search.